-Optional HMI (Human Machine Interface) screen could be installed remotely in convenient location.

-HMI screen is connected by Ethernet cable to one unit PLC or to multiple units through Ethernet switch.
-On HMI screen user can select the unit to modify the settings.
+The optional HMI (Human Machine Interface) screen can be installed remotely in convenient location.
+HMI screen is connected by Ethernet cable to one unit's PLC or to multiple units through Ethernet switch.
+On the HMI screen the user can select the unit to modify the settings.
 Max number of units per HMI is eight.
 All settings used in the unit PLC are accessible (you can change them) from HMI screen.